galacticcouncil/hydration-docs/docs/new_deal.md

 * Trading dashboards & tools (trading bots, LP dashboards)
 * General development

+Technical contributions are only eligible for a Treasury reward under the conditions that they are open-sourced and actively presented to the wider HydraDX community to make sure that as many people as possible can benefit from the solution.

 ### 4. New Use Cases & Products {#new-use-cases}

 * New use cases such as Lending and Options